 Chinese is a family of closely-related but mutually unintelligible languages.
 These languages are known variously as fāngyán (regional languages), dialects of Chinese or varieties of Chinese.
-In all over 1.2 billion people speak one or more varieties of Chinese.
+In all around 1.2 billion people speak one or more varieties of Chinese.

 All varieties of Chinese belong to the Sino-Tibetan family of languages and each one has its own dialects and sub-dialects, which are more or less mutually intelligible.

 Mandarin is spoken by possibly more people than any other language: just over 1 billion.
 It is the main language of government, the media and education in China and Taiwan, and one of the four official languages in Singapore.

-Wú is spoken in Zhejiang and Jiangsu provinces and in Shanghai and Hong Kong by about 90 million people.
-Major dialects of Wu include
+Wú is spoken in Zhejiang and Jiangsu provinces and in Shanghai and Hong Kong by about 80 million people.
+Major dialects of Wu include Shanghainese and Suzhou.

 Cantonese is spoken by about 72 million people in Guangdong and Guangxi provinces and Hainan island in China, and also in Hong Kong, Macau, Singapore, Malaysia and many other countries.

 Xiang (Hunanese) is spoken by about 36 million people in China, mainly in Hunan province, and also in Sichuan, Guangxi and Guangdong provinces.

-Gan is spoken by about 20.5 million people in Jiangxi province and
+Gan is spoken by about 21 million people in Jiangxi province and

 in parts of Hubei, Anhui, Hunan and Fujian provinces.